 Fuel Up in Downtown Williams

 When you return to historic Williams, explore its vibrant Route 66 downtown that has 1950s and '60s music playing on seemingly each corner.
-Fuel up on incredible pastries at Cowgirl Coffee Cake Co.
+Fuel up on lunch at Grand Canyon Coffee and Cafe.
 Or head to Cruiser's Route 66 Cafe to see Route 66 memorabilia and eat classic American food.
 For a fancy meal, head to Red Raven Restaurant downtown.

 Thirsty for a cool brew?
-Savor a Sunset Amber Ale at the new Grand Canyon Brewing Co. location, 301 N. 7th Street.
+Savor a Sunset Amber Ale or celebrate Grand Canyon's 100th birthday in 2019 with a cold special Centennial beer at the new Grand Canyon Brewing Co. location, 301 N. 7th Street.

 Route 66 Goes Through Williams

-Route 66 conjures thoughts of rich history, soda fountains, neon lights, classic cars, and fun!
+Route 66 conjures thoughts of rich history, soda fountains, neon lights, classic cars, and fun.
 Only in Williams, Arizona will you find a stretch of Route 66 with shopping, dining, lodging, and cowboy action.
-It's fun for the whole family.
+There's something for the whole family.

 Route 66 is an experience, a feeling, a perception, a taste of sight and sound, and a mystery that can only be resolved by driving the pavement itself.
 The "super-highway", as it was thought of in 1926, represented unprecedented freedom to travel across the American West.
 The original paved highway was a narrow two-lane road (slightly wider than one lane of a modern highway) that spanned more than 2,300 miles from Chicago, Illinois to Long Beach, California.